C2SM/git-course/advanced/Exercise_5_stash-worktree.md

 ## Work on two branches at once with a worktree <a name="worktree"></a>

-Stashing works, but it is disruptive: you can only ever be on one branch, and every switch churns your whole working directory.
-If you compile anything, you also throw away the build.
+Stashing works, but it is disruptive: only one branch can be checked out at a time, and every switch modifies the entire working directory.
+Any build artifacts are discarded in the process as well.

 A **worktree** is a second working directory backed by the *same* repository.
 Both share one `.git`, so branches and commits are common to them, but each has its own checked-out files.